byt3ingbit/byt3ingbit.github.io/linux_kernel_emulation.md

 ## Linux Kernel Emulation with Buildroot and QEMU

-This page steps through the process in setting up an emulateed environment for kernel hacking using Buildroot and QEMU.
+This page steps through the process in setting up an emulated environment for kernel hacking using Buildroot and QEMU.

 # Dependencies